5 recommended OTC drugs

 Types

-Mosquitoes, fleas, bedbugs — itching, erythematous papule.
+Mosquitoes, fleas, bed bugs — itching, erythematous papule.
 Benign local reaction.

-Spiders — most harmless in Romania.
+Spiders — most are harmless in Romania.

 Ticks — carriers of Lyme disease, ehrlichiosis, etc.